 - Algorithms, statistics, mathematics, and machine learning knowledge are all important.

 - R, Python, SQL, SAS, and Hive are examples of programming languages that are required to be known by a Data Scientist.

-- Communication skills are required in order to properly communicate the results to the rest of the team.
+- Communication skills are required to properly communicate the results to the rest of the team.

 Data Scientists Responsibilities

 - Taking massive amounts of structured and unstructured data and turning it into useful information.

 - Identifying the data analytics solutions that have the most potential to propel businesses forward.

 - Using data analysis tools such as text analytics, machine learning, and deep learning to uncover hidden patterns and trends.

 - Data cleansing and validation to improve data accuracy and efficacy.